turingschool/curriculum/source/projects/monsterporium/extract_notification_service.markdown

 require 'notifications/email'
 ```

-Most of these tests are trivial to get passing.
-The `ship` method is the one that delegates to `Pony`.
+Then fill in Email until the tests pass.
+The `ship` method is what actually
+delegates to `Pony`.
 It looks like this:

 ```ruby
 def ship